Hayes, Louisiana

 Hayes (pronounced heɪz) is an unincorporated community and census-designated place (CDP) located in Calcasieu Parish, Louisiana, United States.
 As of the 2010 census it had a population of 780.
 It is part of the Lake Charles Metropolitan Statistical Area.

-Hayes also is home to the musical artist known as Rosco from the Pop duo Jaime & Rosco.

 Geography

 Hayes is located in the southeastern corner of Calcasieu Parish, on the west bank of Bayou Lacassine, which forms the boundary with Jefferson Davis Parish.
 Louisiana Highway 14 runs through the center of the community, leading west 3 mi to Bell City and south then east 18 mi to Lake Arthur.
 Lake Charles, the Calcasieu Parish seat, is 26 mi to the northwest.

 According to the U.S. Census Bureau, the community has a total area of 7.3 km2, of which 0.1 sqkm, or 1.52%, is water.